muneer78/muneer78.github.io/_posts/2014-07-02-dustin-diamond.md

 ---
+date: 2014-07-02
+title: Dustin Diamond
-tags: jokes
+tags: entertainment
 ---

-<p>I think Dustin Diamond is so bitter because he invented a sentient robot in 1989 and no one gave him his due.</p>
+> I think Dustin Diamond is so bitter because he invented a sentient robot in 1989 and no one gave him his due.